 Getting Married in Italy for Canadian Citizens

-Italian law requires EACH non-Italian wishing to be married in Italy to present a “Nulla Osta” or equivalent documentation.
-Efffetti Wedding Planners in Tuscany will guide you to obtain the needed documentation.
+Italian law requires EACH non-Italian wishing to get married in Italy to present a “Nulla Osta” or equivalent documentation.
+Efffetti Wedding Planners in Tuscany will guide you through the process to obtain the required documentation.

 Requests for the declaration can be made by appointment or by mail.
 Consulate delivery service standards are 3 business days from the time they receive a complete request.